akaigraham/box-office-EDA/README.md

 ## Writers Analysis

 Use provided IMDB datasets and `movies_df` created through API calls to TMDB.
-Join  Expand crew dataframe to present each writer of a movie on their own row to create `writers` dataframe.
+Expand crew dataframe to present each writer of a movie on their own row to create `writers` dataframe.

 ```
 imdb_title_crew['writers_list'] = imdb_title_crew['writers'].apply(lambda x: str(x).split(','))